+Are you using the best possible service provider for your industrial equipment?
+How do you know?
 Establishing a set of Key Performance Indicators (KPIs) as measurable and actionable values for evaluating service providers can ensure you’re making the best decisions for your company.
 These KPIs can be used as an effective tool for strategically analyzing outsourced service for your manufacturing equipment.

 Here are some universal metrics commonly used for evaluating service providers.

-A “factory trained” technician has successfully completed a specific course offered by the manufacturer.
+A “factory trained” technician has completed a specific course offered by the manufacturer.
 A “certified technician” has completed special classes and/or training in an area of expertise to gain knowledge or perfect a skill, and successfully proven retention of that knowledge or ability to use that skill.

 How long does it take your provider to respond to your initial request for service?
 How quickly is your provider able to get to you to complete the service?
 Is your provider efficient when servicing equipment, getting the job done in a reasonable amount of time?

-Advancements in technology are constantly improving the speed, accuracy, and effectiveness of how people do their jobs.
+Advancements in technology are continually improving the speed, accuracy, and effectiveness of how people do their jobs.
 Service providers that stay up-to-date on the latest technological advancements in manufacturing maintenance – for both diagnostic and repair tools – show a commitment to bringing the best the industry has to offer on each service call.

 You’re not required to proceed with any of these bids, and your results might surprise you.
 If you don’t go with one of the new providers, you can have more confidence in your current provider.
-The Up!
+The UP!
 App gives you options for your service providers and options for more ways to compare providers.